Telcos respond after sim card hijacking costs Kiwis more than $1 million

 The new type of scam was first revealed by the Herald in October last year, when former Alliance MP Matt Robson discovered his phone had been changed from his Vodafone number to one on Spark's Skinny service without his knowledge.

-The sim card hijacker drained $20,000 from Robson's back account before he could cut through the red tape-heavy process of claiming back his mobile number.
+The sim card hijacker drained $20,000 from Robson's bank account before he could cut through the red tape-heavy process of claiming back his mobile number.

 Now police have revealed a string of alleged sim card hijacks by an unnamed New Zealand-born, Hong Kong-raised man - whom Stuff reports allegedly scammed $500,000 from three victims: a woman in Mangawhai Heads who lost more than $200,000, a retired man in Remuera who lost $180,000 and an Otago-based real estate agent who lost $120,000 after his Westpac password was changed.